 By Tom Still

-MADISON, Wis. – A source close to the toy industry has leaked a copy of Santa’s perks list for Wisconsin politicians and newsmakers.
+MADISON – A source close to the toy industry has once again leaked a copy of Santa’s perks list for Wisconsin politicians and newsmakers.
 Here’s what the good boys and girls in Madison and Washington will reportedly find in their stockings this Christmas.
 But they better not pout and they better not cry if an alert district attorney asks why gifts were delivered down chimneys after midnight.

 For Wisconsin’s rising political stars: In an era when sharp personal attacks and partisanship drive more good people away from politics than it attracts, it’s reassuring to know that some quality office-holders continue to be attracted to public service.
 That’s a gift to Wisconsin citizens.
 Happy holidays, everyone!